The best budget waterproof jackets reviewed (2023)

 Updated on

 When window shopping in an outdoor gear store, it's nice to gaze in wonder at the top-end hiking jackets.
-But few of us really need them.
-While a waterproof jacket is hiking essential, there are some excellent budget waterproof jackets.
+But few of us really need them, especially when they can cost well over £500.
+While a waterproof jacket is a hiking essential, you can spend far less and still end up with something perfectly suited to keeping you dry and safe on your outdoor adventures.

 Each jacket selected (except one) has an impressive hydrostatic head rating of 20,000mm or higher – a solid guarantee that it can cope with a torrential downpour.
 We've also kept an eye out for rain-resisting features such as visored hoods, zipper stormflaps, durable fabrics and sealed seams.